Batalha Monastery: Architecture

 The convent stands apart from the town.

-The western façade, facing the large square with its equestrian statue of general Nuno Álvares Pereira, is divided in three by buttresses and huge pilasters: the Founder's Chapel (Capelo do Fundador), the side wall of an aisle and the projecting portal.
+The western façade, facing the large square with its equestrian statue of general Nuno Álvares Pereira, is divided in three by buttresses and huge pilasters: the Founder's Chapel (Capela do Fundador), the side wall of an aisle and the projecting portal.
 On the right side of this façade are the Unfinished Chapels (Capelas Imperfeitas), a separate octagonal structure added to the complex.

 Off the east side, next to the church choir is the Chapterhouse (Sala do Capítulo).
 The Cloister of King João I borders on the church and this chapterhouse.
 The structure continues into the cloister of King Afonso V (Claustro de D. Afonso V).
 On the northern side of the complex lies the Tomb of the Unknown Soldier from the First World War.

 The portal shows in the archivolt a profusion of 78 statues, divided over six rows, of Old Testament kings, angels, prophets and saints, each under a baldachin.
 The splays on both sides display (inferior copies of) statues of the apostles, with one standing on a chained devil.
 The tympanum shows Christ enthroned, sitting under a baldachin and flanked by the four Evangelists, each with his own attribute.